johnfraserss/ICS4U/Assignments/10 - Zombies/README.md

 Task(s)
 -------
+**NOTE: This is an OPTIONAL assignment.
+The mark from this assignment will be used to replace ONE previously completed assignment.
+The assignment chosen will be the one with the lowest mark out of the following assignments: Functions, Objects, Inheritance, or Files**

 You **may** work in groups of 2 to complete this assignment

 You will need PVectors, Objects, Inheritance, Files, Sorting, and Searching knowledge to complete this assignment.